 Each player rolls a die and announces their number.
 The player with the greatest number takes a penny or counter to keep track of the score.
 Turn this into an addition war game by using two dice.
 Encourage students to say the number on the die with the most dots, then “count on” using the dots to find the total.

-Feel free to share your favorite math games for kids in the comments.
+Feel free to share your favorite easy number sense games for kids in the comments.
 I’m always excited to learn about more simple math games my students can use!

 Find more math games for your class: